-Jeff Bezos defends the press against Trump attacks
+Jeff Bezos: Trump should welcome media scrutiny

 "There's no public figure who's ever liked their headlines.
 It's okay.
 It's part of the process," Bezos said.
 "What the president should say is, 'This is right, I'm glad I'm being scrutinized.'
 That would be so secure and confident."

-Bezos said demonizing the media and calling them "the enemies of the people" is dangerous.
+Demonizing the media and calling them "the enemies of the people" is dangerous, Bezos said.

 "We live in a society where it's not just the laws of the land that protect us.
 It's also social norms that protect us.
 And every time you attack that, you're eroding it a little bit around the edges," he said.

-The remarks were met with applause from the well-heeled audience, which doubled the club's typical attendance.
+The remarks were met with applause from the well-heeled audience, which was double the club's typical attendance.

-Many were eager to hear any hint of where Bezos had decided to put Amazon's second headquarters, with multiple locations in the Washington D.C. region in contention.
+Many were eager to hear any hint of where Bezos had decided to put Amazon's second headquarters, with multiple locations surrounding the national capital in contention.
 The dinner was sponsored by a coalition funded by local developers to advocate for more affordable housing in the region.
 Bezos was in town with his parents, who run the Bezos Family Foundation.

-Attendees included Maryland Gov. Larry Hogan, Washington D.C.
-Mayor Muriel Bowser, the head of the General Services Administration, the Postmaster General, and other local dignitaries.
+Attendees included Maryland Gov. Larry Hogan, Washington Mayor Muriel Bowser, the head of the General Services Administration, the Postmaster General and other local dignitaries.
 Virginia Gov. Ralph Northam was scheduled to attend, but couldn't because of the approach of Hurricane Florence.
 Instead, he sent his economic development director.

-Bezos disappointed them all, saying only that he would make a decision on the new headquarters location by the end of the year.
+Bezos disappointed them all, saying only that he would make a decision on the location of the new headquarters by the end of the year.